auzuma/flagship-directory-snapshot-tool/README.md

 The application is built with:

-- Electron - for the desktop application framework
+- ElectronJS - for the desktop application framework
 - TailwindCSS - for styling
 - Pure JavaScript - for the frontend logic